UKHomeOffice/docker-nginx-proxy/README.md

-# OpenResty Docker Container
+# Nginx+Naxsi Docker Container

 [![Build Status](https://travis-ci.org/UKHomeOffice/docker-nginx-proxy.svg?branch=master)](https://travis-ci.org/UKHomeOffice/docker-nginx-proxy)

 This container aims to be a generic proxy layer for your web services.
-It includes OpenResty with Lua and NAXSI filtering compiled in.
+It includes nginx with NAXSI filtering compiled in.

 ## Getting Started